 Student's Name: Class:

 Teacher's Name: Date:

 Where did this happen?

 When did this happen?

 1. WHAT?
 What happened?

 What happened before that?

 2. WHO?
 Who was affected?
 How do you feel now?

 3. WHY?
 Why did you act this way?
 Why did you make the choices you made?
-Need to develop?
-What values do you
+V you need to develop?
+Vhat values do

 4. WRAP-UP

 How do you put things right?
 How do you fix things up or work things out?

 How do you make sure that this doesn't happen again?

+How do you make sure that this doesn't happen again:

 What have you learned?

 Resolution required (please tick):

 Apology and guarantee

+Behaviour agreement

-Behaviour agreement Consequence in line with Consequence Staircase
+Consequence in line with Consequence Staircase

 Further support (Form Tutor / Head of Year / Assistant Headteacher / Deputy

 Headteacher / Parents)

 Other: